flightpathacademics/flightpath/flightpath/README.md

 the original ULM development team from 2006 were as follows:

 Richard Peacock - Primary developer; Joe Mansour - Mainframe/Banner coordinator; Joann Perrer - Degree and course data coordinator;
-Paul Gullette - Theme developer for FP 1x-4x; Rob Glaze - Graphic designer of "featuer" logo
+Paul Gullette - Theme developer for FP 1x-4x; Rob Glaze - Graphic designer of "feather" logo

 Some icons used by FlightPath are part of the Silk icon set, created by Mark James, and licensed under the Creative Commons Attribution 2.5 License.